TomasVotruba/tomasvotruba.com/resources/posts/2021/2021-10-04-7-steps-to-start-with-parallel-run-in-php-cli-app.md

 ---
 id: 333
-title: "7 Steps to Start with Parallel&nbsp;Run in PHP&nbsp;CLI&nbsp;App"
+title: "7 Steps to Start with Parallel Run in PHP CLI App"
 perex: |
     To be honest, I have no idea what I'm doing.
 I've read a couple of posts about parallel processes in PHP, but most got me confused even more than before.
 Too much vague theory links to dozens of open-source packages, 5 alternatives to one operation, and other education faults.